-On July 31, 2019, we announced the selection of MDNA19 (formerly, MDNA109-LA1) as our second immunooncology clinical candidate for the treatment of cancer.
+On July 31, 2019, we announced the selection of MDNA19 as our second immuno-oncology clinical candidate for the treatment of cancer.
 MDNA19 is a best-in-class long-acting IL-2 developed from Medicenna's Superkine platform that has shown unique ability to selectively stimulate cancer killing immune cells without the limitations seen with other long-acting IL-2 programs.
-We expect to begin clinical trials with MDNA19 in 2020.
+We expect to begin IND enabling studies in 2020 in order to support future clinical trials with MDNA19 or its back-up compound, MDNA11.